School of Nursing and Midwifery

 MSc Pre-registration Nursing (Adult Health)

-Nursing is one of the most varied and challenging careers anyone can undertake.
-Nursing is frequently described as exciting and fulfilling; no two days are the same.
-Our MSc is your entry route through to nurse registration with the Nursing and Midwifery Council as a nurse in the adult health field.
+Nursing offers a varied and challenging career.
+It's frequently described as exciting and fulfilling and no two days are the same.
+This tailor made programme is open to graduates in any discipline with recent health care experience and provides an entry route to nurse registration with the Nursing and Midwifery Council in the adult health field.

 Careers with this subject